The Different Kinds of Headaches

 Chronic Daily Headaches

 Chronic daily headaches refer to a broad range of headache disorders that occur more than 15 days in a month.
 There are two different categories of chronic daily headaches: less than four hours and more than four hours.
 These headaches usually evolve from transformed migraines as well as episodic tension-type headaches.
 They can also be associated with medication overuse.
-Chronic daily headaches can be treated with a few different treatments but it is important to limit analgesic (or pain killer) use.
+Chronic daily headaches can be treated with a few different treatments but it is important to limit analgesic (or painkiller) use.

 Cluster Headaches

 Cluster headaches are associated with excruciating pain in the vicinity of the eyes, tears, congestion, and flushing of the face.
 Pain can also develop during sleep and can last for several hours.
-Attacks often occur every day for weeks, or even months then may disappear for up to a year.
+Attacks often occur every day for weeks or even months then may disappear for up to a year.
 These headaches occur in mostly men between the ages of 20 and 50.
-These headaches can be treated with oxygen, ergotamine, sumatriptan, or intranasal application of local anesthetic agent.
+These headaches can be treated with oxygen, ergotamine, sumatriptan, or intranasal application of a local anesthetic agent.
 Cluster headaches can be prevented by steroid use, ergotamine, calcium channel blockers, and lithium.

 Eyestrain Headaches